-You are subject to FUTA tax on the wages you pay employees who are not household or agricultural employees and must file Form 940 (PDF), Employer's Annual Federal Unemployment (FUTA) Tax Return, for 2012 if:
+Under the general test, you're subject to FUTA tax on the wages you pay employees who aren't household or agricultural employees and must file Form 940 (PDF), Employer's Annual Federal Unemployment (FUTA) Tax Return, for 2016 if:

-- You had one or more employees for at least some part of a day in any 20 or more different weeks in 2011 or 20 or more different weeks in 2012.
+- You had one or more employees for at least some part of a day in any 20 or more different weeks in 2015 or 20 or more different weeks in 2016.
 Count all full-time, part-time, and temporary employees.
-However, if your business is a partnership, do not count its partners.
+However, if your business is a partnership, don't count its partners.

-FUTA tax rate: For 2012, the FUTA tax rate was 6.0%.
+FUTA tax rate: The FUTA tax rate is 6.0%.
 The tax applies to the first $7,000 you paid to each employee as wages during the year.
-The $7,000 is the federal wage base.
+The $7,000 is often referred to as the federal or FUTA wage base.
 Your state wage base may be different.

-Generally, you can take a credit against your FUTA tax for amounts you paid into state unemployment funds.
-The credit may be as much as 5.4% of FUTA taxable wages.
-If you are entitled to the maximum 5.4% credit, the FUTA tax rate after credit is 0.6%.
-You are entitled to the maximum credit if you paid your state unemployment taxes in full, on time, and on all the same wages as are subject to FUTA tax, and as long as the state is not determined to be a credit reduction state.
+Generally, if you paid wages subject to state unemployment tax, you may receive a credit of up to 5.4% when you file your Form 940.
+If you're entitled to the maximum 5.4% credit, the FUTA tax rate after credit is 0.6%.
+Generally, you're entitled to the maximum credit if you paid your state unemployment taxes in full on time, and the state isn't determined to be a credit reduction state.
 See the Instructions for Form 940 to determine the credit.

 The due date for filing the Form 940 is January 31.
 However, if you deposited all FUTA tax when due, you have until February 10 to file.
-If the due date for filing a return falls on a Saturday, Sunday or legal holiday, you may file the return on the next business day.
-The term “legal holiday” means any legal holiday in the District of Columbia.
-For a list of legal holidays, see Chapter 11 of Publication 15, (Circular E), Employer's Tax Guide.
+If the due date for filing a return falls on a Saturday, Sunday, or legal holiday, you may file the return on the next business day.
+The term legal holiday means any legal holiday in the District of Columbia.
+For a list of legal holidays, see Chapter 11 in Publication 15, (Circular E), Employer's Tax Guide.

-All deposits must be made by electronic funds transfer.
-Generally, electronic fund transfers are made using the Electronic Federal Tax Payment System (EFTPS).
-Refer to Publication 966 (PDF) for Electronic Federal Tax Payment System information and Publication 15, for more information on deposit rules.
+Once your FUTA tax liability for a quarter (including any FUTA tax carried forward from an earlier quarter), is more than $500, you must deposit the tax by electronic funds transfer.
+Generally, you make electronic fund transfers by using the Electronic Federal Tax Payment System (EFTPS).
+Refer to Publication 966 (PDF), Electronic Federal Tax Payment System, A Guide to Getting Started for electronic federal tax payment system information, and Publication 15 for more information on deposit rules.